brtknr/magnum/doc/source/user/index.rst

   to true.
 For specific kubernetes versions if 'cinder' is selected as a 'volume_driver', it is implied that the cloud provider will be enabled since they are combined.

+_`config_drive_enabled`
+  Add 'config_drive_enabled' label for the k8s_fedora_atomic and swarm_mode
+  drivers which enables config drive on Nova instances in the cluster.
+Defaults to false.

 External load balancer for services
 -----------------------------------